 Imagine peering into the shadowy depths of an aquarium, where amidst the colorful coral and darting fish, a peculiar creature catches your eye.
-Its body, seemingly crafted from glass, reveals the delicate architecture of its spine and internal organs.
+Consider this: its body, seemingly crafted from glass, reveals the delicate architecture of its spine and internal organs.
 This is no figment of imagination, but the remarkable X-ray fish, a living testament to nature's artistry.

 Have you ever wondered about the mysteries hidden beneath the surface of our planet’s waters?
 From the vast oceans to the small creeks, they are filled with creatures that defy our expectations.
 Among them is a small yet fascinating fish, whose translucent body offers a rare glimpse into the inner workings of life.
 Known as the X-ray fish, this little marvel embodies both fragility and resilience.